 There is one more collection of images coming from this road trip.

-This is your reminder that this week’s THE WEEKLY PHOTO CHALLENGE theme is PASSION:
+This is your reminder that this week’s theme for THE WEEKLY PHOTO CHALLENGE is HAT:

 Happy photo harvesting!

 I promised you more information about the Great Pyramids of Iowa.
 Here is information from a Des Moines Register article titled: “Pyramids?
 Haunted angels?
 These are 6 of Iowa’s oddest graveyards to visit before you die.:

 Three small Egyptian-style pyramids at the back of Hickory Grove Cemetery near Avery are the lone remnant of one man’s unrealized dream to be entombed inside one.